echohack/deckbuilder/design.md

 Speed: 1

-Talent: Spend 2 power. ?????
+Talent: Drone Delivery: +2 Power.
+Move 1 card from ANY location to your location.

 ## Molly Deacon

-Mysterious, Ex-cop, she could be android, but we leave this ambigious
+Mysterious, Detective/cop, she could be android, but we leave this ambigious

+Molly starts the game with a Revolver card.

 Life: 3

-Speed: 2
+Speed: 1

-Talent: Spend 2 power. ???
+Talent: Protect & Serve: +2 Power.
+The player to your right draws a card.

 ## Bandit Schafer

 Dog Shamen, barista, dog walker.
 Hippie, into spiritual stuff

+Bandit starts the game with a dog at his starting location.
+The dog has 1 speed.
+This lets Bandit be in two places at once.

 Life: 2

 Speed: 1

-Talent: Howl: spend 2 power, summon a dog at your location.
-Bandit starts the game with a dog at his starting location.

-Initialize, Polymorphism, Monomorphism,
+Talent: Howl: +2 Power.
+You may move to ANY location with a spell at no cost.

+## Talents

+Each of the characters in the game has a unique talent card that they add to their deck at the start of the game.

 ## Villians: